RichardFreedman/mei_tools/MuseScore_to_MEI_Guide.md

 ### Applying CRIM Style Sheet for MuseScore MEI Export

-- Download the `CRIM Style Sheet` for MuseScore from this repository.
+The style sheet makes sure that each file follows the same overall layout, design, and choice of fonts.

-- In MuseScore, use the `Format > Load Style` menu to import and apply the style sheet to your score.
+- Download the `crim_25.mss` Style Sheet for MuseScore from this repository, as explained above.

-- This ensures that the engraved PDF file adheres to CRIM conventions.
+You can associate this style sheet with your MuseScore files in one of two ways.

-Open the `Format > Load Style` menu:
+A. With a given score open, you can open `Format > Load Style` menu:

 <br>